Chapter 4 - Adjudication

 The record lacks the required dependency or custody, parental reunification, or best interest determinations;

 It is unclear if the order was made by a juvenile court or in accordance with state law;

 The evidence provided does not establish a reasonable factual basis for the determinations or indicate what protective relief was granted by the court;

-The record contains evidence or information that directly and substantively conflicts with the evidence or information that was the basis for the court order; or
+The record contains evidence or information that materially conflicts with the evidence or information that was the basis for the court order; or

 Additional evidence is needed to determine eligibility.